techgaun/ex_mustang/README.md

-unix2iso <unix_timestamp> - Converts given unix timestamp to ISO format (Auto-replies for values that look like timestamps) b64encode <content> - base64 encoding of given text content b64decode <content> - base64 decoding of given text content
+unix2iso <unix_timestamp> - Converts given unix timestamp to ISO format (Auto-replies for values that look like timestamps) b64encode <content> - base64 encoding of given text content b64decode <content> - base64 decoding of given text content isitup <domain> - checks if given domain is up or not insult me|<username> - insults given username with random insults
 ```

 ### About Mustang